logo image

 1746 - the Battle of Culloden took place by Inverness, the last Jacobite Battle where the Jacobites were defeated by a larger Government Army.

-1750s - the Highland Clearances began, forcing Crofters off their land to make way for large scale sheep farming, and to prevent any more Jacobite Risings.
+1750s - the Highland Clearances began, forcing Crofters off their land to make way for large scale sheep farming, also to prevent any more Jacobite Risings.
 Many crofters from Glenesk were forced to move to the Coast for Fishing, to Cities, or to emigrate to North America and Canada.

 1803 - Invermark Castle was abandoned, falling into ruin.